Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: A Typology of Goal Representations in the Literature

 \subsection{Goal-Conditioning}

-Now that we described the different types of goal embeddings found in the literature, remains the question of how to condition the agent's behavior --~i.e. the policy~-- on them.
+Now that we described the different types of goal embeddings found in the literature, remains the question of how to condition the agent's behavior\,---\,\ie the policy\,---\,on them.
 Originally, the \uvfa framework proposed to concatenate the goal embedding to the state representation to form the policy input.
 Recently, other mechanisms have emerged.
-When language-based goals were introduced, \citet{chaplot2017gatedattention} proposed the \textit{gated-attention} mechanism where the state features are linearly scaled by attention coefficients computed from the goal representation $\varphi(z_g)$: $\text{input}~=~s~\odot~\varphi(z_g)$, where $\odot$ is the Hadamard product.
-Later, the Feature-wise Linear Modulation (\textsc{film}) approach \citep{perez2018film} generalized this principle to affine transformations: $\text{input}~=~s~\odot~\varphi(z_g) + \psi(z_g)$.
-Alternatively, \citet{Andreas_2016} came up with Neural Module Networks (\textsc{nmn}), a mechanism that leverages the linguistic structure of goals to derive a symbolic program that defines how states should be processed \citep{bahdanau2018learning}.
+When language-based goals were introduced, \shortciteA{chaplot2017gatedattention} proposed the \textit{gated-attention} mechanism where the state features are linearly scaled by attention coefficients computed from the goal representation $\varphi(z_g)$: $\text{input}\,=\,s\,\odot\,\varphi(z_g)$, where $\odot$ is the Hadamard product.
+Later, the Feature-wise Linear Modulation (\textsc{film}) approach \shortcite{perez2018film} generalized this principle to affine transformations: $\text{input}\,=\,s\,\odot\,\varphi(z_g)\, +\,\psi(z_g)$.
+Alternatively, \shortciteA{Andreas_2016} came up with \textit{Neural Module Networks}, a mechanism that leverages the linguistic structure of goals to derive a symbolic program that defines how states should be processed \shortcite{bahdanau2018learning}.